Training-Free Adaptation of New-Generation LLMs using Legacy Clinical Models: Abstract

 \section{Abstract}

-Adapting language models to the clinical domain through continued pretraining and fine-tuning requires costly retraining for each new model generation.
+Adapting language models to the clinical domain through continued pretraining and instruction tuning requires costly retraining for each new model generation.
 We propose \textit{Cross-Architecture Proxy Tuning} (CAPT), a model-ensembling approach that enables training-free adaptation of state-of-the-art general-domain models using existing clinical models.
 CAPT supports models with disjoint vocabularies, leveraging contrastive decoding to selectively inject clinically relevant signals while preserving the general-domain model's reasoning and fluency.
 On six clinical classification and text-generation tasks, CAPT with a new-generation general-domain model and an older-generation clinical model consistently outperforms both models individually and state-of-the-art ensembling approaches (average +17.6\% over UniTE, +41.4\% over proxy tuning across tasks).
 Through token-level analysis and physician case studies, we demonstrate that CAPT amplifies clinically actionable language, reduces context errors, and increases clinical specificity.
+This technique especially benefits healthcare institutions with constrained computational capacity that cannot support iterative clinical training and want to adopt emerging general-domain model advances.